strelec/MemoryBeast/README.md

 - Dynamic integers: The engine dynamically determines the size of the integer column (1, 2, 3, 4, 8 byte) and then seamlessly switches to the bigger one, if needed.
 - Range-based integer values: In case of timestamps, they are usually big numbers, but their range is small, it usually spans just a few days or maybe months.
 This allows us to save the base and report the number relative to it, using smaller integer to save it.
 - Three-byte integers: The engine supports three byte integers, saving one byte per record in columns that range in value form 2¹⁶ to the 2²⁴.
 - Packing boolean values: `True` and `False` only consume one bit as we pack eight of these into one byte.
+This is actually the default behaviour of the C++ `vector<bool>` data structure.

 Notes
 ---